zhanif3/binarypig/README.md

 Malware Processing and Analytics over Pig, Exploration through Django, Twitter Bootstrap, and Elasticsearch

+## Mailing List

+Support, feature requests, and other commentary relating to BinaryPig is located at: https://groups.google.com/forum/#!forum/binarypig

+## Prerequisite Infrastructure

+This code assumes the existance of a Hadoop cluster of CDH3u5 or equivalent.

 ## Pig Libaries and Scripts

 ### Building BinaryPig JAR